-Type in the following configuration.
+- Type in the following configuration.
 You can find more options on the OpenVPN website if you want to play around with this later, but make sure you know what you’re doing first.

 dev tun1 ifconfig 10.4.0.1 10.4.0.2 status server-tcp.log verb 3 secret ovpn.key

 sudo service openvpn start

-Next we need to get the shared key from the server to your local computer.
+- Next we need to get the shared key from the server to your local computer.
 First we need to change the permissions on that file so we can access it using the following command:

 sudo chmod 777 ovpn.key

-If at any point you accidentally close PuTTy or it just craps out, you can navigate back to your open VPN installation directory after reconnecting using this command:
+- If at any point you accidentally close PuTTy or it just craps out, you can navigate back to your open VPN installation directory after reconnecting using this command:

-To make this as easy as possible, download and install this free application, WinSCP (Mac users will have to find another FTP client.
+- To make this as easy as possible, download and install this free application, WinSCP (Mac users will have to find another FTP client.
 Don’t worry, there are lots of them).
 Just use the default installation options.
 Once that’s done, a Window should pop up prompting you to import your server authentication details from PuTTy.
 Select the one we made above and continue.

-Now you can move files between your EC2 instance server and your local computer.
+- Now you can move files between your EC2 instance server and your local computer.
 On the right hand panel, navigate up as far as you can, then go to etc/openvpn.
 Here you’ll find the ovpn.key file that we need.
 Click and drag it into the folder of your choice, but remember where you put it as we’ll want to move it later.

-Now that you have the key, we need to re-apply the old permissions so not just anyone can grab it.
+- Now that you have the key, we need to re-apply the old permissions so not just anyone can grab it.
 Back in your PuTTy terminal, enter:

 sudo chmod 600 ovpn.key

-It’s time to download the OpenVPN client and GUI for your local computer.
-Go to the OpenVPN downloads page and choose the appropriate version for your operating system.
-Install it with the default settings.
-It should appear in your system tray as an icon once launched.
+- Launch OpenVPN and it should appear as an icon in your system tray.
 Open up a file explorer and navigate to where you installed OpenVPN, probably in your Program Files folder.
 Move the opvn.key file we downloaded from the server to the config folder found here (C:/Program Files/OpenVPN/config … if you used the default installation directory on Windows).

-Next we need to create a config file for the local machine to match the one we made on our server.
+- Next, we need to create a config file for the local machine to match the one we made on our server.
 Open up Notepad and paste the following, replacing the IP address after “remote” with the IP of your EC2 instance (if you’ve forgotten it, find it in your AWS Console under EC2 Instances).
-Also double check that the full file path pointing to your key is correct.
+Also, double check that the full file path pointing to your key is correct.

 remote <your EC2 IP here> port 1194 dev tun secret "C:\\Program Files\\OpenVPN\\config\\ovpn.key" redirect-gateway def1 ifconfig 10.4.0.2 10.4.0.1

-Right click on the OpenVPN icon in your system tray and click Exit to quit.
+- Right click on the OpenVPN icon in your system tray and click Exit to quit.
 Now start it up again–either from the desktop shortcut or from the Program Files folder–but this time use right click and hit “Run as administrator”.
 If you don’t run OpenVPN as administrator on Windows, it probably won’t work.

-Right click the system tray icon and click Connect.
+- Right click the system tray icon and click Connect.
 The OpenVPN GUI should pop up showing you the connection status.
 Assuming it worked, the system tray icon will turn green.
 Go to Google and type in “What’s my IP?”, and it should return the IP address of your Amazon EC2 Instance.

 Congratulations, you just made your own VPN!